Last updated on March 2nd, 2023.

 These scones are made for the coconut lovers among us, and also these Coconut Muffins.
-And for the scones lovers among us? well, these are quite the scones.
-Forget about dry and hard scones, a fairly large amount of butter gives the scones a tender and soft texture and the coconut milk gives a rich coconut flavor.
+And for the scones lovers among us?
+Well, these are quite the scones.
+Forget about dry and hard scones; a relatively large amount of butter gives the scones a tender and soft texture, and the coconut milk gives a rich coconut flavor.

 What ingredients are in these Coconut scones?

 - Baking powder